Alex Dibbs

-Arthur Henry Alexander Dibbs (9 December 1918 – 28 November 1985), commonly known as Alex, was a British banker who served as CEO from 1972 until 1977 and then as Deputy Chairman of NatWest until 1982.
+Arthur Henry Alexander Dibbs (9 December 1918 – 28 November 1985) was a British banker who served as CEO from 1972 until 1977 and then as deputy chairman of the NatWest Group until 1982.

+Dibbs was nominated President of Marylebone Cricket Club (for 1983/84) by Sir Anthony Tuke.

 Background and early life

-Of Scottish extraction, he was born in 1918 at Bombay in British India, the only son of Captain Henry James Dibbs (1887–1959), late Indian Army and Phyllis née Baker, whose mother's family were cadets of the ancient Cottons from Shropshire.
-His patrilineal great-great-granduncle, Captain John Dibbs, married in Australia and was father of Sir Thomas Dibbs and the Hon.
-Sir George Dibbs.
+Of Scottish ancestry, he was born in 1918 at Bombay in British India, the only son of Captain Henry James Dibbs (1887–1959), late Indian Army and Phyllis née Baker, whose mother's family were cadets of the ancient Cottons from Derbyshire.
+His patrilineal great-great-granduncle, Captain John Dibbs, married in Australia and was father of Thomas Allwright Dibbs and George Dibbs.

-Educated at Dover College then the Whitgift School, Dibbs later pursued postgraduate studies at Harvard.
+Educated at Dover College then at the Whitgift School, Dibbs later pursued business studies at Harvard (AMP).

 Career

-In 1935 he joined Westminster Bank, before transferring in 1939 to its Metropolitan Control department at Lothbury in the City, working there briefly until the outbreak of World War II.
+In 1935 Dibbs joined Westminster Bank, before transferring in 1939 to its Metropolitan Control department at Lothbury in the City of London, working there briefly until the outbreak of World War II.

-Commissioned into the Bedfordshire & Hertfordshire Regiment and seconded to the King's African Rifles, Dibbs served in the Middle East and Africa, being promoted Captain.
+Commissioned into the Bedfordshire and Hertfordshire Regiment and seconded to the King's African Rifles, Dibbs served in the Middle East and Africa, being promoted captain.